AdaCore/spark2014/docs/lrm/source/exceptions.rst

 .. _tu-pragmas-assert and assertion_policy-01:

-1. The pragmas ``Assertion_Policy``, ``Suppress``, and ``Unsuppress`` are allowed in |SPARK|, but have no effect on the generation of proof obligations.
+1. The pragmas ``Assertion_Policy``, ``Suppress``, and ``Unsuppress`` are allowed in |SPARK|, but have no effect on the generation of verification conditions.
 [For example, an array index value must be shown to be in bounds regardless of whether Index_Check is suppressed at the point of the array indexing.]